-Attractive-Asphalt pavements have no built-in, unsightly cracks.
+Attractive-Many hours are spent designing aesthetically pleasing infrastructure and great curb appeal starts with an asphalt pavement.
+A new road is an investment in the appearance of our communities and in the safety of our citizens.
+Asphalt pavements have no built-in, unsightly cracks.
 They blend with and enhance the natural surroundings.